Verbaflo Raises $7 Million to Accelerate AI-Powered Leasing Automation | Known More

 2000s: Statistical Models and Early Scalability

-- Early 2000s – Hidden Markov Models (HMMs) became popular for statistical parametric synthesis, which generated speech based on probability models rather than audio snippets.
+Early 2000s – Hidden Markov Models (HMMs) became popular for statistical parametric synthesis, generating speech from probability models rather than from audio snippets.

 The trade-off was clear: you could scale easily, but the output didn’t quite pass for human.